Faculty and Staff

 Ms. Tribble holds a bachelor’s degree in liberal arts from Westmont College and a master’s degree in teaching from Grand Canyon University, with honors.
 Her liberal arts foundation and continued studies have blossomed her skills in critical thinking, problem solving, and creativity across many subjects and educational communities.
 In addition, her liberal arts scholarship has equipped her to be a lifelong learner of the good, true, and beautiful.
 Notably, Ms. Tribble has also been recognized as a First Lady Laura Bush Teacher of Excellence.

-Outside of the classroom Ms. Tribble is a volunteer leader with the Boy Scouts of America and enjoys great adventures with her sons, an Eagle Scout and a Life Scout.
-She also trains other leaders by serving as summer camp staff for Wood Badge and National Youth Leadership Training, and she’s a Leave No Trace Trainer.
+Outside of the classroom Ms. Tribble enjoys being out in nature, appreciating the beauty of creation.
+She recently concluded a decade of volunteer service with the Boy Scouts of America, raising her sons to become Eagle Scouts.
 While relaxing outdoors is a favorite pastime, she has challenged herself and climbed Mt.
 Whitney, the tallest peak in the Continental United States at 14,505 feet.
-More often than not though, you’ll find her with a warm cup of Crio Bru (cacao) and a good book, ready for an engaging conversation.
+More often than not though, you’ll find her with a warm cup of cacao and a good book, ready for an engaging conversation.

 Mrs. Natalie Patten